 Muscular Fitness Assessments

 Before we discuss these assessments in more detail, let’s first talk about the time and place to use them.
-Because of the physical demand of these assessments, be sure that your client has the physical capacity to participate.
+Because of the physical demand of the assessments, be sure that your client has the physical capacity to participate.
 If a client is new to exercise, the focus of his or her initial program may need to be on stability and mobility [phase 1 of the ACE Integrated Fitness TrainingTM (ACE IFTTM) Model].
 Therefore, the exercises performed in these assessments might be too demanding and could potentially injure the client.
 Also, if you know the client is deconditioned, he or she probably won’t perform very well, so there is no need to do these assessments and potentially risk discouraging further participation.
 Once your client has mastered movement training and is progressing to load training (progressing from phase 2 to phase 3 of the ACE IFT Model), performing these assessments would be appropriate.
 Use these assessments at your discretion depending on your clients’ fitness level and goals.

 When performing 1 RM assessments, it is important to follow the designated protocol for each test.
 Most tests recommend completing an initial warm up set with ~50% of the anticipated 1-RM and allow for five to 10 repetitions.
 The use of 1-RM prediction tables eliminates any guess work when determining a starting weight. you can predict a client’s estimated 1-RM by knowing the amount of weight they typically use for an exercise and the maximum number of repetitions that can be completed with that load.
 Because there is a certain amount of risk associated with maximal exertion submaximal strength tests may be more appropriate for certain clients to determine a likely 1-RM.
-You can use the 1-RM Repetition Table (pictured) to determine an estimated 1-RM without the risks associated with performing maximal exertion. (see How to Use Math as a Fitness Professional, for a sample calculation).
+You can use the 1-RM Repetition Table (pictured) to determine an estimated 1-RM without the risks associated with performing maximal exertion.

 Key Topics to Remember: